 The Village of Sugar Grove will strive to maintain minimum unrestricted net assets in the Waterworks and Sewerage Fund to fund operations for a period of at least three months ("Cash Flow Commitment").
-The Cash Flow Commitment in the Waterworks and Sewerage Fund is adjusted with the adoption of the annual budget and is calculated as three months (25%) of current year operating expenses (excludes capital expenses, as well as amortization and depreciation).
+The Cash Flow Commitment in the Waterworks and Sewerage Fund is adjusted with the adoption of the annual budget and is calculated as three months (25%) of current year operating expenses (excludes capital expenses and transfers to other funds, as well as amortization and depreciation).